henrybuilt/promise-store/README.md

 PromiseStore allows you to quickly request resources.
 Whether that resource needs to be fetched (from an API or elsewhere) or it is cached, is abstracted for the user.

-The PromiseStore is initialized with a resolver function that handles resource requests and stores the responses in caches.
-Each ‘resource’ has a cache, which can optionally be set to expire.
+The PromiseStore is initialized with a `resolver` function that handles resource requests and stores the responses in caches.
+Each 'resource' has a cache, which can optionally be set to expire.

 This allows you to do something like request the same data in two places, and only make 1 API call, and then continue to request it until the cached value expires.